Codecademy/docs/content/java/concepts/math-methods/terms/next-after/next-after.md

 - If one or both arguments are `NaN`, the result is `NaN`.
 - If both arguments are signed zero, the direction of the result is unchanged.
-- If the first argument is positive or negative `Double.MIN_VALUE`, and the second argument has a value which would return a result with a smaller magnitude, zero is returned with the same sign as the first argument.
+- If the first argument is positive or negative `MIN_VALUE`, and the second argument has a value which would return a result with a smaller magnitude, zero is returned with the same sign as the first argument.
-- If the first argument is infinity and the second argument has a value which would return a result with a smaller magnitude, `Double.MAX_VALUE` is returned with the same sign as the first argument.
+- If the first argument is infinity and the second argument has a value which would return a result with a smaller magnitude, `MAX_VALUE` is returned with the same sign as the first argument.
-- If the first argument is positive or negative `Double.MAX_VALUE`, and the second argument has a value which would return a result with a larger magnitude, infinity is returned with the same sign as the first argument.
+- If the first argument is positive or negative `MAX_VALUE`, and the second argument has a value which would return a result with a larger magnitude, infinity is returned with the same sign as the first argument.

 ## Example